earthly/website/blog/_posts/2023-07-19-shell-functions-arguments.md

 editor: Ubaydah Abdulwasiu

 internal-links:
- - Shell
- - Scripts
- - Functions
- - Arguments
+ - learning shell script
- - Automation
+ - shell script functions
- - Bash
+ - functions and arguments
+ - shell script functions and arguments
 ---

 **We're [Earthly](https://earthly.dev/).
 We make building software simpler and, therefore, faster by using containerization.
 This article is about autotools and make.
 If you're interested in a different building and packaging software approach, then [check us out](/).**